mohit-asato/mohit-asato/README.md

 - 👀 I’m interested in Living Peacefully
 - 🌱 I’m currently learning Python and AI stuff
 - 💞️ I’m looking to collaborate with Asato's codebase
-- 📫 Do not reach me
+- 📫 Do not reach me (unless its really important)
 - 😄 Pronouns: Anything that replaces Noun
 - ⚡ Fun fact: Some facts are not fun at all